 With a fire pit, those chilly days and nights can be quite cozy.
 Whether you gather around with friends and family for an evening of bonding or a romantic date with your partner, your fire pit comes in quite handy, especially during chilly nights.
 However, you need to learn how to clean a fire pit properly to optimize its performance.
-Our guide below can help you learn the easiest way to do so.
+My guide below can help you learn the easiest way to do so.

 For any type of fire pit, you will require the same tools and materials during cleaning.
 These include:

 - Working gloves

 - Garbage bag

 - Masonry sealant

 - Steel wool

 Steps On How to Clean Out a Fire Pit